 Research costs are costs related to taking part in a clinical trial.
-These costs are often not covered by health insurance plans, but they may be covered by the trial’s sponsor, the organization or entity funding the clinical trial.
+These costs are often not covered by health insurance plans, but they may be covered by the clinical trial’s sponsor, the organization or entity funding the clinical trial.
 Again, it is important for you to check to determine exactly what is covered.

 - The treatment under study

 - Lab tests performed solely for research purposes

 - Additional X-rays and imaging tests performed solely for research purposes

-Additionally, when you take part in a trial, you may have extra doctor visits that you would not have with standard treatment.
+Additionally, when you take part in a clinical trial, you may have extra doctor visits that you would not have with standard treatment.
 These extra visits can add costs for transportation and child care.
 Information about resources that can provide help with these and other costs can be found in the Support & Survivorship section.

-*Clinical trials may be sponsored—developed and supported by—a number of different organizations and entities, including:
+Clinical trials may be sponsored by a number of different organizations and entities, including:1

 - Pharmaceutical or biotechnology companies